Elizabeth Widville, Lady Grey (Paperback)

 Cecily Neville Mother of Richard III (Hardback)

-Wife to Richard, Duke of York, mother to Edward IV and Richard III, and aunt to the famous ‘Kingmaker’, Richard, Earl of Warwick, Cecily Neville was a key player on the political stage of fifteenth-century Britain England.
+Wife to Richard, Duke of York, mother to Edward IV and Richard III, and aunt to the famous ‘Kingmaker’, Richard, Earl of Warwick, Cecily Neville was a key player on the political stage of fifteenth-century Britain.
 Mythologically rumoured to have been known as ‘the Rose of Raby’ because of her beauty and her birth at Raby Castle, and as ‘Proud Cis’ because of her vanity and fiery temper, Cecily’s personality and temperament have actually been highly speculated upon.
 In fact, much of her life is shrouded in mystery.
-Putting aside Cecily’s role as mother and wife, who was…By Dr John Ashdown-Hill
+Putting aside Cecily’s role as mother and wife, who was she really?…By Dr John Ashdown-Hill